bfmatei/PiPTool/README.md

 5. Go to Develop -> Show Extension Builder
 6. Click the "+" sign in bottom left corner
 7. Select the clonned folder from Step 1
+8. Click install in the upper right corner
-8. Enjoy
+9. Enjoy

 ## Improvements
+- Suggestions?

+## Changelog
+### Version 1.3
 - Make it work with all the YouTube videos in a page (for multiple embedded videos on same page)

-## Changelog
+### Version 1.2
+- Simplify the code by removing unnecessary attribute

 ### Version 1.1
 - Changed icon with the one offered in [Material Design Icons](https://design.google.com/icons/#ic_picture_in_picture)